Join us for an adventure in flavor!

 smashed cucumbers

-1. Smash and cut the cucumber: Wash the cucumbers, pat them dry, and cut off the ends.
-Slice them in half, lengthwise.
-Then, using either a mallet or the flat side of a knife, smash both cucumbers along their entire length, until they starts splitting slightly.
-Then, slice them to about 1/2 inch thick slices, or bite sized pieces.
-Transfer the cucumber pieces to a bowl.
+1. Smash and cut the cucumber: First, I wash the cucumbers and dry them.
+Then, I cut off the ends and slice them in half lengthwise.
+Using either a mallet or the flat side of a knife, I smash both cucumbers until they start to split slightly.
+After that, I slice them into about half-inch thick pieces or bite-sized pieces.
+Finally, I transfer the cucumber pieces to a bowl.

 cut cucumbers in a bowl